RiverLikesMath/academic-starter-blog/content/post/what-i-teach/index.md

 projects: []
 ---

 So, what does River tutor?
 I specialize in math, science, and computer programming.
-My students include professional developers, young children, and everyone in between!
-My understanding of math (and how to teach it), especially, is so thorough that I feel comfortable tutoring it at any level.
+My students include professional developers, young children, high school studenst, you name it!
+I feel comfortable teaching people of all aages and skill levels.
 Here's some of the topics I can help you with:

 **Math**
  - Common Core math